 This part of the stroke works your muscles in three steps.
 You may also think of it as the long transition from the Catch to Finish.

-Step 1 emphasizes the leg muscles and works:
+Step 1 – Emphasis on the leg muscles

 - Upper Back